 Versioning is a discipline¶

 Versioning is not a set of fixed rules, but a methodology.
 When a development group follows a new methodology it both adopts and adapts it.
 Adopting means shifting the work procedures to follow those proposed by the methodology while adapting means changing the methodology to fit the environment where it is supposed to be used.

-Software is one of the environment where design is faster, always changing, pronged and distributed among several developers, so many things need to be versioned, not just the final product.
-The latter, indeed, could have a lifecycle of several years, but in the meantime bug fixes could be released, experimental code produced, tools and documentation enhanced.
-All those things can be, and many times they should, be versioned.
+Software is one of the environments where design is faster, always changing, and distributed among several people, so many things need to be versioned, not just the final product.
+The latter, indeed, could have a life cycle of several years, but in the meantime, bug fixes could be released, experimental code produced, tools and documentation enhanced.
+All those things can, and many times they should, be versioned.